Surgery performed by Dr. Sarah Elswick

 PLANNING YOUR SURGERY

 The treatment of breast cancer is always through a multidisciplinary approach, usually involving a medical oncologist, breast surgeon, plastic surgeon, and sometimes a radiation oncologist.
-It is essential that all the team members communicate with one other to ensure the patient receives the best treatment that is available.
+It is essential that all the team members communicate with one other to ensure the patient receives the proper treatment that is available.
 The breast surgeon and plastic surgeon have an especially close relationship and evaluate the patient together to determine the optimal approach for surgery.
 After evaluating the patient’s medical conditions and cancer prognosis, the various breast reconstruction options will be discussed.

 PREPARING FOR YOUR SURGERY